utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

 Reset
 ^^^^^

-Resets the microcontroller for the specified subsytem (makes it restart its program).
+Resets the microcontroller for the specified subsytem (intentionally runs out the watchdog timer to make it restart its program).

 - Message type - 0x0F
 - Argument 1 - subsystem
-- No response message back to ground station
+- If resetting OBC, no response message back to ground station

 Send CAN Message - EPS
 ^^^^^^^^^^^^^^^^^^^^^^